skyflowapi/skyflow-go/readme.md

 ```

 #### Get By Id

-For retrieving data using SkyflowID's, use the getById(records map[string]interface{}) method.
-The records parameter takes a map that contains records to be fetched as shown below:
+In order to retrieve data from your vault using SkyflowIDs, use the **getById(records map[string]interface{})** method.
+The `records` parameter takes a map that should contain an array of SkyflowIDs to be fetched, as shown below:

 ```go
 import (